Our Board of Directors is responsible for the strategic direction of the Central Remedial Clinic, including:

 Her research and teaching interests are in the area of developmental speech and language impairment, and particularly in augmentative and alternative communication (AAC).
 These interests include a focus on literacy skills in children and adults who use AAC and the impact of severe speech impairments on participation in society.
 A past President of the International Society for Augmentative and Alternative Communication, she is currently Editor in Chief of the AAC journal and Head of the School of Linguistic, Speech and Communication Sciences in TCD.
 She is also a member of the SLT Registration Board of CORU.

 Tom Young is an independent non-executive director.
 He is a director of BNY Mellon Trust Co.
 (Ireland), Chairman of Cunamh Adoption Services and on the Audit Committee of the Public Appointments Service.
 Tom had an extensive career in international banking and financial services in Ireland, with Citibank, HSBC and BNY Mellon.
 He has extensive experience of the regulatory licensing process in several EU jurisdictions and is a specialist in governance compliance and risk management, in banking and funds trustee and depositary services.

-Tom is a graduate of UCC, he is a Chartered Secretary and holds the Certificate and Diploma in Company Direction from the Institute of Directors.
+Tom is a graduate of UCC, he is a Chartered Secretary and a Chartered Director with the Institute of Directors.
 Tom is former Chairman of the Federation of International Banks in Ireland (FIBI) and a current member of the Irish Funds Directors Association (IFDA).

 Read our CRC Directors Code of Conduct Handbook.